angusmillar/Deprecated-Pyro/README.md

 `Pyro.WebApi\App_Data\Connectons.config`

-Just change the `connectionString` element to meet your database.
+Just change the ConnectionString element to meet your database.
-You will also need to set the `ServiceBaseURL` property in the file (See doco above in Pyro.ConsoleServer for this property)
+You will also need to set the ServiceBaseURL property in the file (See doco above in Pyro.ConsoleServer for this property)

 `Pyro.WebApi\App_Data\PyroApp.config`